wooiseong/portfolio-project-vercel/README.md

 # portfolio- Xiong's here ! :wave:

 Want to know about me?
-This website contains my personal information, including my preparation to be a frontend enginner.
-It is built with CSS and Javascript,without any framework or plugins (frontend part).
+This Single-Page website contains my personal information, including my preparation to be a frontend enginner.
+It is built with CSS and Javascript,not with any framework or plugins (frontend part).

 Demo here :point_down: <p></p>
 <a href="https://portfolio-project-vercel-mocha.vercel.app/"><img src="https://img.shields.io/badge/link-KSH.hostel-1?style=flat&logoColor=red&labelColor=%237B7B7B&color=%2301b468" alt="KSH.hostel"></a>